leandrocp/mdex/guides/plugins.md

 #=> 1
 ```

-Assigns look tempting for this, but they hold values the caller passes in and
+Do not use assigns for this.
+Assigns hold values the caller passes in, and HEEx
-HEEx templates read.
-Leave those to the caller and keep plugin bookkeeping in
+templates read them.
+Leave assigns to the caller and keep your plugin's data in
 `private`.

 ### Testing a plugin

-Test through the same entry point users call.
-No pipeline setup needed:
+Test it the same way users call it.
+There is no pipeline to set up:

 ```elixir
 test "wraps code blocks" do